History of baseball team nicknames: San Diego Padres

 The minor league team called the San Diego Padres of the Pacific Coast League operated during 1936–1968.
 The name Padre was taken from the Spanish word for "Father", a term of respect used for Spanish missionaries; San Diego was founded as a mission by Franciscan friars.
 When Major League Baseball expanded to San Diego in 1969, the old nickname was retained for the new team.

 The team is frequently called the "Pads" or "Pods" in the media, which rhymes with the first syllable of "PAHD-rays".
 "Friars" has also been a longtime team nickname.

 San Francisco

 The San Francisco Seals operated from the inception of the Pacific Coast League in 1903 through 1957.
 The name "Seals" was revived by a professional hockey team in 1961 which eventually became the California Golden Seals before departing the Bay Area.

 A second, shorter-lived club was the Mission Reds, who played in San Francisco during 1925–1937.
 They were sometimes called the "Missions".

 San Francisco Giants

-The well-established Seals, which had once been Joe DiMaggio's team, moved after the 1957 season to make way for the arrival of the New York Giants, who followed the Dodgers from the east coast.
-The San Francisco Giants have lived up to their name, with sluggers like Willie Mays, Willie McCovey and Barry Bonds rocketing baseballs out of the San Francisco ballparks just as Mays and Mel Ott did in New York.
+After the 1957 season, the San Francisco Seals (Joe DiMaggio's former team), relocated to Phoenix, Arizona, to accommodate the arrival of the New York Giants, who moved from the east coast alongside the Dodgers.
+Following the relocation, the San Francisco Giants maintained a competitive tradition, with prominent players like Willie Mays, Willie McCovey and Barry Bonds, all of whom achieved an MVP or similar levels of production, continuing the legacy of prominent stars by Mays and Mel Ott during the team's tenure in New York.